abewheel/Checkout/README.md

 ## Description

 Checkout is an autonomous checkout system and consolidated shopping resource application.
 It incorporates all the shopping necessities into a single smartphone app.
-It has it all: shopping lists, coupons, store directories, and, best of all, it allows customers to complete their purchases without ever having to wait in line
+It has it all: shopping lists, coupons, store directories, and, best of all, it allows customers to complete their purchases without ever having to wait in line.